egamble/let-else/README.markdown

-The let-else macro takes a vector of bindings and a body and expands into nested lets.
-If a binding starts with :else, the surrounding let becomes an if-let and the value of the binding becomes the else expression of the if-let.
-E.g.

 The let? macro expands into a let, except where a binding is followed by :when <pred> or :else <else> or both, in either order.

 For a :when, the <pred> is evaluated after the associated binding is evaluated